gaf3/pi-k8s-fitches-redis/README.md

 - person - Who's reponsible for the chore
 - node - The node on which the event happened
 - language - The language to use
-- started - Time it started
+- start - Time it started
+- delay - Delay to start reminding (in secs)
+- interval - Interval in sends to remind (in sec)
-- notified - Time last notified (start, complete)
+- notified - Time last notified (start, end)
-- completed - Time it completed (non existement if incomplete)
+- end - Time it was completd or skipped etc
+- task - The current task id
 - tasks - array
   - id - The id to access the task (index for now)
   - text - The text of the task
+  - status - The status of the task:
+    - pending
+    - active
+    - paused
+    - skipped
+    - completed
+  - delay - Delay to start reminding (in secs)
-  - interval - Interval in sends to remind
+  - interval - Interval in sends to remind (in secs)
-  - started - Time started
+  - start - Time started
     - If non existent, no reminder
   - notified - Time last notified (start, reminder, complete)
-  - completed - Time it completed (non existement if incomplete)
+  - end - Time it completed (non existement if incomplete)

 Example: